Industry in Croatia

-Industry of Croatia plays an important role in the country's economy.
+Industry in Croatia plays an important role in the country's economy.
 It has a longstanding tradition based since the 19th century on agriculture, forestry and mining.
 Many industrial branches developed at that time, like wood industry, food manufacturing, potash production, shipbuilding, leather and footwear production, textile industry, and others.
 Today, the industrial sectors in Croatia are food and beverage industry (approx. 24% of total manufacturing industry revenue), metal processing and machine industry, including vehicles (20%), coke and refined petroleum production (17%), chemical, pharmaceutical, rubber and plastics industry (11%), wood, furniture and paper manufacturing (9%), electrical equipment, electronics and optics fabrication (9%), textile, clothing and footwear industry (5%) as well as construction and building materials production (5%).

 In the structure of Croatian Gross domestic product (GDP) in 2015, industry's share was 21.2%.
 Industry's export reached around 10 billion euros in 2015, representing 94.5% of total export.
 In the same year the industrial production growth rate was 2.6%.

 Overview

 Industrial production in Croatia has a most important place in total production.
 It includes machinery, tools, various fabricated metal products, ships and boats, mineral oils and distillates, timber products, furniture and bed equipment, military hardware, clothing and footwear with accessories, cement, bricks and other building materials, etc. There is also a notable production in energy sector, mining and water supply.

 During the process of transition (in the 1990s and later) many companies were closed down, or were damaged during the Croatian War of Independence.
 It happened mostly to firms of timber, metal and textile branches.
 Some industries, however, recovered and achieved later remarkable results.
 Significant production level has been reached in the construction and energy-related activities as well.
 A great number of companies has been very active in foreign trade.

-Following the global financial crisis of 2007–2008, Croatian industry suffered the consequences seen in the decline of production output, revenue growth at a slower pace and unemployment rate increasing.
+During the Great Recession, Croatian industry suffered from a decline of production output, revenue growth at a slower pace and increased unemployment.
 The share of industry in the whole economy sank from year to year; in 2010, for instance, industry accounted for 28.1% of activity.
 Negative trends were changed not earlier than in 2014, as the industrial production achieved a small rate of growth of 1.3% in comparison with the year before.

 In period from 2014 to 2017 industry production grew by 10.8% with average annual growth of 2.7%.

-The annual growth rate of industry production in 2016 rose by 5% .The fastest growth of production in 2016 was recorded by electrical equipment production sector (22.2% in comparison with previous year).
+The annual growth rate of industry production in 2016 rose by 5%.
+The fastest growth of production in 2016 was recorded by electrical equipment production sector (22.2% in comparison with previous year).
 At the same time, some industrial branches generated decline of production.

 The share of labour force in industry in 2015 was 18.5% of overall employment in Croatia, showing at the same time trends with negative lines.

 In 2020 industry production fell by 3.4% in comparison with previous year.
 In the first half of 2021, industry production grew by 9.6% in comparison to the same period of the previous year.